How do you file a Nevada ride-sharing lawsuit after an accident?

 In many cases, there is more than one liable party in ride-hailing accidents.
 A Las Vegas personal injury lawyer can you help the victim determine which parties to bring a Nevada Uber or Lyft lawsuit against.

-If you have been injured by a Lyft or Uber driver, a Nevada ride-hailing lawsuit can seek compensation for:
+If you have been injured in a motor vehicle accident by a Lyft or Uber driver, a Nevada ride-hailing lawsuit can seek compensation for:

 - Medical bills in Nevada,